Do You Remember When We Were Storm Chasers?

 Maybe what I need is the water.

-I want to feel the light pressure surround my body, and allow my hair to flow
+If I could only feel that light but constant pressure and allow my hair to flow...

 I think I am looking for a respite from the gravity of the situation.